-To review, first we must understand who everyone in the room or on the phone is, then we ask great questions that help us understand the client/prospect’s needs and finally after we have a completely diagnosed the pain and have a thorough understanding of the situation we will transition into the “prescribe” phase of the meeting.
+To review, first, we must understand who everyone in the room or on the phone is, then we ask great questions that help us understand the client/prospect’s needs, and finally, after we have completely diagnosed the pain and have a thorough understanding of the situation, we will transition into the “prescribe” phase of the meeting.

 My rule of thumb